SpacehuhnTech/esp8266_deauther/settings.md

 `uint32_t attackTimeout = 600`
 After what amount of time (in seconds) the attack will stop automatically.
 Set it to 0 to disable it.

-## FORCE-PACKETS
-`uint8_t forcePackets = 1;`
-How many attempts to send out a packet.
-Set this value higher if you want to achieve a better packet rate in a busy area.
-Be careful this setting could make the device slower or more unstable.
-**Max value is 255**.

 ## DEAUTHS-PER-TARGET
 `uint16_t deauthsPerTarget = 10;`